salesforce/warp-drive/tutorials/tutorial-4-create_custom_environments.md

 The `EnvironmentCPUvsGPU` class also takes in a few optional arguments that will need to be correctly set, if required.
 - `use_gpu_testing_mode`: a flag to determine whether to simply load the cuda binaries (.cubin) or compile the cuda source code (.cu) each time to create a binary.` Defaults to False.
-- `env_registry`: the EnvironmentRegistrar object.
+- `env_registrar`: the EnvironmentRegistrar object.
 It provides the customized env info (like src path) for the build.
 - `env_wrapper`: allows for the user to provide their own EnvWrapper.
 - `policy_tag_to_agent_id_map`: a dictionary mapping policy tag to agent ids.
 - `create_separate_placeholders_for_each_policy`: a flag indicating whether there exist separate observations, actions and rewards placeholders, for each policy, as designed in the step function.
 The placeholders will be used in the step() function and during training.
 When there's only a single policy, this flag will be False.
 It can also be True when there are multiple policies, yet all the agents have the same obs and action space shapes, so we can share the same placeholder.
 Defaults to False.